NoahAl777/PracticeRailsEcommerce/README.md

 2. Install all gems with <bundle install>
 3. Migrate all database tables with <rails db:migrate>
 4. Launch application with <rails s>
+5. Open in your preferred browser by entering http://localhost:3000/